jhrcook/statistical-rethinking/ch8_markov-chain-monte-carlo.md

 ## 8.4 Care and feeding of your Markov chain

-  - it is not necessary to fully understand the MCMC, but some understadning of the process is necessary to be able to check if it worked
+  - it is not necessary to fully understand the MCMC, but some understanding of the process is necessary to be able to check if it worked

 ### 8.4.1 How many samples do you need?

   - defaults: `iter = 2000` and `warmup = iter/2`
-      - gives 1000 warmups and 1000 samples
+      - gives 1000 warm-ups and 1000 samples
       - this is a good place to start to make sure the model is defined correctly
   - the number of samples needed for inference depends on many factors: